 Juveniles who are certified to adult court or convicted of first-degree murder will typically face the same consequences as an adult for the same offense and can be held in an adult facility following an indictment.

-Juvenile Delinquency in Mankato, Minnesota
+Juvenile Delinquency In Southern Minnesota

 There are special court procedures in Minnesota for handling criminal cases against juveniles who are accused of various types of criminal offenses in the state.
 According to the Minnesota Courts, juvenile delinquency matters can include any of the following when they are committed by a juvenile under the age of 18:

-- Petty misdemeanor;
+- Petty misdemeanor

-- Gross misdemeanor; and
+- Gross misdemeanor

 It is critical to know that, even in juvenile delinquency cases that are handled outside the adult court system, felony cases involving juveniles aged 16 or older are matters of public record.
 While many juvenile delinquency proceedings can remain confidential, records from these types of felony cases will be accessible to the public.

-How to Avoid Juvenile Detention or EJJ in a Case in Mankato
+How To Avoid Juvenile Detention Or EJJ

-At Kohlmeyer Hagen Law Office Chtd., we know how important it is to ensure that your child is not sentenced to a juvenile detention center and that your child does not become eligible for EJJ.
+At Kohlmeyer Hagen, Law Office Chtd., we know how important it is to ensure that your child is not sentenced to a juvenile detention center and that your child does not become eligible for EJJ.
 While a sentence to a juvenile detention center or eligibility for EJJ usually results from felony offenses, it is important to remember that juvenile courts do have the ability to issue a range of sentences to minors who are convicted of criminal offenses.
 The best way to avoid serious penalties and to ensure that your child can remain at home while abiding by a lesser sentence imposed by the court.

-Contact Our Mankato Juvenile Crimes Defense Lawyers
+Contact Our Juvenile Criminal Defense Lawyers

 “This law firm is very experienced, very effective, and yet very personable when interacting with me throughout my nerve-wracking legal process.
 I’m completely satisfied with the outcome of my case.
 I would hire the Kohlmeyer Hagen Law Office again without hesitation.
 And, I have since recommended them to several friends and acquaintances.”